holochain/soa-toolbox/README.md

 ## To develop

-Run `./ngrok http 80` to open a tunnel from the web to your local server Copy the public https address, like `https://958628dd.ngrok.io` to your clipboard.
+Run `./ngrok http 80` to open a tunnel from the web to your local server *(Note: I had to run `ngrok http 8088` —Will) Copy the public https address, like `https://958628dd.ngrok.io` to your clipboard.

 Load the [admin page for the app](https://realtimeboard.com/app/account/profile/apps/), called SoA Scraper.